pawanlamba/mlai-blog/_posts/2020-06-01-Hadamard_Attentions_Mighty_Attentions_Optimized.md

 ### Cons
 - Assumption here is that $m << n $, if m is comparable to n then $m \times m$ weight matrix can be larger than $n \times n$.
 And we may have more weights than original attention.
-- Assumption, Heada will take care of alternate attentions represenatations required.
+- The assumption, Head will take care of alternate attentions representations required.

 ### Empirical Results

 #### Experiment Setup
-For quick analysis we choose a language translation task as setup in the tutorial on tensorflow attentions described [here](https://www.tensorflow.org/tutorials/text/transformer).
-It set ups a Transformer model to translate Portuguese to English with dot product attentions.
-We would keep the experiment setup same with changes only in Multi Head Attentions Code.
+For quick analysis, we choose a language translation task as setup in the tutorial on TensorFlow attentions described [here](https://www.tensorflow.org/tutorials/text/transformer).
+It setups a Transformer model to translate Portuguese to English with dot product attentions.
+We would keep the experiment setup the same with changes only in Multi-Head Attentions Code.

 Existing MultiHeadAttention code snippet from the blog can be found [here](https://www.tensorflow.org/tutorials/text/transformer#multi-head_attention)

-We implement a HadamardHead Layer as described below(its a modificaton of the original dense layer).
+We implement a HadamardHead Layer as described below(its a modification of the original dense layer).

 ```python
 from tensorflow.python.framework import dtypes